AI | Artificial Intelligence

 Grading Scheme: Letter Grade

 Artificial intelligence (AI) is used to solve problems in research and industry.
-This course provides students with understanding of and practical hands-on experience building and using AI systems.
-Students will obtain the skills and knowledge they need to use AI to solve real-world problems in agricultural and life sciences.
+Provides an understanding of and practical, hands-on experience building and using AI systems.
+Gain the skills and knowledge needed to use AI to solve real-world problems in agricultural and life sciences.

 Prerequisite: (BSC 2891 or STA 2023 or STA 3032 or EEL 3872) with minimum grades of C.